-Answer: a) We have so that
+Answer: We have

-In this case we have
+Similarly we have

 NOTE: This continues a series of posts containing worked out exercises from the (out of print) book Linear Algebra and Its Applications, Third Edition by Gilbert Strang.